-

 Ali Shir Navai (d.
 1501)

-Master: Khamsah-yi Navai خمسه نوایی (The Quintet of Navai) Item: The Day of Judgement is discussed in a bathhouse 1492c.
-1615
+Master: Khamsah-yi Navai خمسه نوایی (The Quintet of Navai) Item: Seven couples in a garden 1492-c.1615

 Ali Shir Navai (d.
 1501)